Settorezero/WePaRT/readme.md

 - A remote station

 ### Base Station
-Think of this a station that is placed where WiFi and Telephone is not accessible.
+Think of this as a station that is placed where WiFi and Telephone is not accessible.
 Is the one where sensors are attached.
 Actually those sensors are used:
 - DHT22 (humidity, temperature)
 - BME280 (pressure, temperature, humidity) OR BMP280 (pressure, temperature)